 Back in the kitchen, I chucked a few things, milk, cold cuts, cheese…into a cooler and filled it with ice.
 I’d have to head out today and hunt down a new refrigerator.
 My original posting plans would have to wait.

 Hours later, after shopping a few home stores, I was hating the fact that choosing a basic thing like a refrigerator was turning into a complicated thing.
 I didn’t need a four-door fridge, an iPad in the door, or the latest German innovation.
 I took a break and headed for the mall where I’d grab lunch in the food court then check Sear’s appliance department.

 I was “welcomed” at Moe’s and ordered a “Personal Trainer,” a veggie-taco salad.
 I sat and ate and people-watched.
-Pairs of moms poking at salads, chatting, while babies slept in strollers.
+Pairs of moms poking at salads, chatting, babies sleeping in strollers.
 Retired couples eating without talking.
 Fashionistas walking by, laughing, holding cell phones.
 Couples strolling, holding hands.
 Cleaning women silently sweeping, spraying, wiping off tables, picking up trash.
-Invisible someones.
-Saying nothing, asking nothing.
+Invisible someones saying nothing, asking nothing.
 I admired these women in their maroon and black uniforms floating around the large eating area with their carts and brooms.

 One, an older woman, maybe sixty, with short practical hair, was very focused on what she was doing.
-Watching the floor, pushing her broom toward her dustpan.
-Meditating?
+Watching the floor, pushing her broom toward her dustpan, meditating?
 Another, a middle-aged woman with dark quiet eyes, was wiping tables.
-And another, a younger woman, maybe in her late twenties, with a blonde ponytail, appeared from nowhere.
+And another, a younger woman, maybe in her late twenties, with a blonde ponytail, appeared from out of nowhere.
 She stood nearby and held up a wallet to the older woman who stopped sweeping then.